Different Stages of a Civil Suit : An Overview

 Plead set off or counter claim in written statement

 The written statement must include a plea of set-off or a counter claim if the defendant wants to bring up any such claim.
-The set-off that the defendant brings up will work something like a plaint in a cross – suit.
+The set-off that the defendant raises will work in the nature of a plaint in a cross-suit under Order VIII Rule 6 of the CPC.

 List of documents to be filed

-If they are not in his possession, he can state it in his statement that in whose possession such documents are.
+If they are not in his possession, he shall state in whose possession such documents are.

 Appearance of Parties in the court